 Even those in government hospitals are being accused of taking advantage of patients.
 We can’t deny that these things are happening as the advent of faster information exchange continues to hound us with these stories.

 Rich Doctor, Poor Doctor

-We can’t also deny the fact that people see doctors as those from the levels of the upper social strata.
+We can’t also deny that people see doctors as those from the upper social strata levels.
 Most doctors would drive cars, live in big houses, and wear expensive clothes.
 Because of this, people see medicine as a good money-making profession, offering the best future for everyone.